Arsenal's new Golden Boy: Phenomenal Martinelli is this season's Guendouzi | Goal.com

 "He is with us because he deserves to be with us.”

-Some supporters questioned Arsenal's decision to allow Eddie Nketiah leave on loan for Leeds in the summer, given it left Alexandre Lacazette and Pierre-Emerick Aubameyang as the club’s only recognised strikers.
+Some supporters questioned Arsenal's decision to allow Eddie Nketiah to leave on loan for Leeds in the summer, given it left Alexandre Lacazette and Aubameyang as the club’s only recognised strikers.

 However, in just two months, Martinelli has shown he is more than ready to step in when needed.